vidhanbhonsle/Send-messages-using-Svelte-and-Telnyx-API/README.md

     ```
 ___

 **Congratulations!
-You have created your own SMS Auto Responder App**
+You have created your own SMS App using Svelte and Telnyx API**
 </p></details>